 What is a Trigger?
-A trigger is a sensory stimuli from the outside such as an emotion, a physical pain, a visual cue, a sound, a smell, a location or a touch which causes a recollection from the experience of the outside stimuli that connects to a complete memory or portion of a memory (flashback) and results in the surfacing of that recollection.
+A trigger is a sensory stimulus from the outside such as an emotion, a physical pain, a visual cue, a sound, a smell, a location or a touch which produces a recollection from the experience of the outside stimuli.
+The trigger can be a full memory or portion of memory a flashback and results in the surfacing of that memory.
 The surfacing memory or flashback may have been held in the subconscious at a dissociated memory storage area in the brain.
-A trigger can be connected to a good or positive experience as well as a bad, negative or life threatening experience.
+A trigger can be connected to a good or positive experience as well as a severe, harmful or life-threatening experience.
 New Perspective on Triggers A trigger is a part of the formation of non-integrated memory.
 A trigger is formed when a memory of an overwhelming painful event is not integrated by the conscious mind at the time of the situation into long-term memory storage.
-A trigger is the connection between where a negative painful memory is stored in a subconscious dissociative storage area and the conscious mind for retrieval in at a future time.
-A trigger is activated by an outside stimuli and evokes a surfacing of a dissociated memory which in turn produces unexplained emotions, images, sounds and physical symptoms associated with the memory triggered.
-Since the memory is dissociated and not in long-term memory the emotions, sounds, and vivid images seems to originate from nowhere and unconnected to the person’s life.
-In its simplest term, a trigger is a monitor connected to the conscious mind that gets activated by the PTSD symptom of hyper sensitivity and vigilance.
+A trigger is a connection between where a negative, painful memory is stored in a subconscious dissociative storage area and the conscious mind for retrieval in at a future time.
+A trigger is activated by an outside stimulus and evokes a surfacing of a dissociated memory which in turn produces unexplained emotions, images, sounds and physical symptoms associated with the memory triggered.
+Since the memory is separated from regular storage and not in long-term memory, the feelings, sounds, and vivid images seem to originate from nowhere and unconnected to the person’s life.
+In its most straightforward term, a trigger is a monitor connected to the conscious mind that gets activated by the PTSD symptom of hypersensitivity and vigilance.
 What is a Panic Attack?
-A panic attack is a brief episodes of intense anxiety, foreboding and fear.
+A panic attack is a brief episode of intense anxiety, foreboding, and fear.
 Often these people who experience a panic attack seem to feel that they are going to lose control of themselves.
 These attacks generally are not attached to a specific event or object but instead seem to come from nowhere for no apparent reason.
 The onset of a panic attack is sudden and repeated episodes of intense unexplained fear from within accompanied by physical symptoms.
 New Perspective on Panic Attacks A panic attack is the realization of a projected thought originating from within toward the consequences of a future event or situation that may happen which produces the fear.
-Panic attack is a projected thought or idea based on a foreboding or overwhelming core belief that takes hold and ruminates in the conscious mind.
-As a result ruminating thoughts intensifies an onset of overwhelming fear that is unconnected or unexplained to anything present in the moment.
+A panic attack is an expected thought or idea based on a foreboding or overwhelming core belief that takes hold and ruminates in the conscious mind.
+As a result, ruminating thoughts and overthinking intensify the onset of overwhelming fear that is unconnected or unexplained to anything present in the moment.

 Have you ever asked yourself questions like: "Is what I remember real or did I make it up?
 Is my memory a false memory?"

-If you have asked yourself that then a tool would be real beneficial.
-How about a test?
-A test to help you determine if a memory you're having is the truth or real.
+If you have asked yourself would a tool be really a benefit?
+The would a test help?
+Yes, it would.
+A test to help you determine if a memory you're experiencing is the truth or really happened?

 As a survivor myself I asked myself these questions all the time.
 I had suffered abuse and trauma my whole childhood and did not start having memories or flashbacks of the experiences until I was my 20th birthday.
-When they started I thought I was crazy.
-When I asked professionals, no one could telling me if they were real or not.
-WOW, I must be making them up I thought.
+When they started, I thought I was crazy.
+When I asked professionals, no one could tell me if my memories were real or not.
+I thought I must be making them up.
 Now I know I was not.

 Traumatic Memory Test

-You know that a memory is real by the following;
+You know that memory is real by the following;

-3) You experience triggers everywhere you turn that causes it to surface again.
+3) You experience triggers everywhere you turn which causes flashbacks to surface again.

 1 Tip: Emotions are the Truth Indicator of Truth in Memory

-When a memory is replayed in your conscious mind, all sub files should play together.
-When all sub files replay together, audio, (sound, what you heard), content (what you saw) and the most important sub file of all is emotion (what feeling was aroused).
-If no emotion is part of the replay then it is not real.
+When memory is replayed in your conscious mind, all subfiles should play together.
+When all subfiles replay together, audio, (sound, what you heard), content (what you saw) and the most critical subfile of all is emotion (what feeling was aroused).
+If no emotion is part of the replay, then it is not real.
 It is the emotional charge in a memory that hurts and makes the "reliving experience" but also validates it is real.

 No emotion, no truth

-Difficult to know if you are really having a panic attack?
+Difficulty knowing if you are really having a real panic attack?
 Is it all in your perception?

-Do you experience what you think (or have been told) is a panic attacks?
+Do you experience what you think (or have been told) as a panic attacks?